Join the MACP

 4.1 The following persons are eligible for active membership, and upon appointment have the full privileges and responsibilities of membership including voting rights at all meetings of the Association.
 In the absence of the active member, he/she may delegate a representative, with the approval of the President, to attend a meeting of the Association and to exercise voting rights as an active member.
-Active members are:
+Persons eligible to be active members are:

-4.1.1 The Chief of Police, Deputy Chief of Police and Senior Officer of a municipal police service created pursuant to section #271(1) of the Municipal Act.
+4.1.1 The Chief of Police, Deputy Chief of Police and Senior Officer of a municipal police service created pursuant to the Manitoba Police Services Act;

 4.1.4 The Officer in Charge of Canadian National Railway Police, and Canadian Pacific Railway Police, employed in Manitoba.

 4.1.5 The Area Provost Marshall of the Military Police.

 4.1.6 Any other Chief of Police, Deputy Chief of Police or Senior officer of a recognized police agency operating within the Province of Manitoba as deemed appropriate by the President.